nmata010/nmata010.github.io/_posts/data-strategy-post.md

 # Data strategy to correct domain shift

 ## tl;dr
-- Data makes a difference: using the right data got mAP from 0.4% to 45% by changing the training data. upping training to 350e got me to 50.4% and roboflow hyperparameters got me to 57%
+- **Clear problem statements are half the battle.** Well defined usecases obviate data requirements.
+Without this, my experimentation was destined to fail.
-- with a well defined usecase the necessary data becomes more obvious
+- **Data makes a big difference (duh!).** By selectimg the right data alone i saw performance improvements by 2 OOM.
+Tweaking training parameters got me to the target benchmark.
-- Data is simple but not easy
+- **Data curation is simple, _not easy_.** Sourcing, annotating, and processing data is a grind but its the _most_ important task and where HITL matters most.
+Afterall, model quality is _derived_ from data quality.
-- validating performance is a science experiment.
+- **Validation closes the loop.** One at a timevalidating performance is a science experiment.
 Clear hypothesis, one variable at a time, etc.

 ## Where do we begin?
 Last month i decided to train a cvis model.
 It was super easy and fun, but didn't yield the best results.
 There's a full write up here (insert link), but the gist of it is that i didn't really start with the end in mind, and thats how i discovered the importance of data strategy for ml applications.